ZZ-Cat/CRSFforArduino/README.md

    - Arduino IDE: `Tools ► Serial Monitor` from the menu or `ctrl+shift+m` on your keyboard.
 2. Your RC channel values will be there, & they will change as you move the sticks on your RC handset.

+### Viewing telemetry

+1. Flash the telemetry example to your target development board.
+2. Connect your receiver to the default Rx and Tx pins on your development board.
+3. In your RC handset go to `Model Settings ► Telemetry`.
+4. Click `Discover new` and your telemetry should be automatically populated on your screen.

 ## Compatible development boards

 CRSF for Arduino is designed to be compatible with modern hardware.